Amazing Car Park Puts Isdera Commendatore, RR Boat Tail Under Same Roof

 As car enthusiasts, I'm pretty sure we've all had our share of spotting exotic supercars in one place or another, sometimes even in unlikely places.
-But I'm willing to wager my year's worth of salary that only a few of us can spot a while supercar car park with $150 million worth of cars in it.
+But I'm willing to wager my year's worth of salary that only a few of us can spot a supercar car park with $150 million worth of vehicles in it.

 That's exactly what we have here, in a video uploaded by YouTube's TheTFJJ.
 The YouTuber showcases an amazing car park in an undisclosed location (we're not surprised), practically showing a fleet of exotics under one roof.
 Matter of fact, the collection was so exotic, it made the Audi RS6 Avant seem ordinary.